ivaannagen/crawler/README.md

-# crawler
+# Crawler

 Crawler Project

-Application to Crawl URLs
-Provides a rest interface to get visited URLs for a given URL
+Application provides a rest interface to crawl a given url for linked urls

+Crawler Max Level
+Default = 1

+For a start node(url), the links to other nodes(urls) is considered as level 0, the links one node down on the tree will be level 1, and then level 2 etc..

 -------------------------

-Future Plans
+Improvements..

-- Improve performance but introducing CrawlerWorker Runnable delegated to finding urls
+- Improve performance by introducing CrawlerWorker Runnable delegated to finding urls
-- Introduce database layer - application currently stateless (concurrent cache replaces an in memory db such as h2 in:mem)
+- Introduce database layer (postgres) - application currently stateless (concurrent cache replaces an in memory db such as h2 in:mem)
 - Local caching only works for a single instance of the Crawler application - distributed caching or database required for use in a distributed system.
+- Application currently unencrypted, no concept of security context for user/principal

 -------------------------
+API Interface

 GET /crawl
     Returns all visited URLs up to a given depth